Justin Gaethje Opens As Betting Favorite To Beat Max Holloway In BMF Championship Fight At UFC 300

 Justin Gaethje opens as betting favorite to beat Max Holloway in BMF championship fight at UFC 300

-Slated to make his return to the Octagon as part of a blockbuster UFC 300 card in April, symbolic BMF championship holder, Justin Gaethje has opened as a betting favorite Max Holloway in the pair’s title clash later this year.
+Slated to make his return as part of a blockbuster card in April, symbolic BMF championship holder, Justin ‘The Highlight’ Gaethje has opened as a betting favorite Max Holloway in the pair’s title clash later this year.

 Justin Gaethje opens as favorite to beat Max Holloway at UFC 300